Mayoral wins by Wu, Pureval mark milestone for Asian Americans - NewsBreak

 In another notable win Tuesday, Dearborn, Michigan, elected state lawmaker Abdullah Hammoud as the city’s first Arab American mayor.
 A final unofficial vote count showed him in an insurmountable lead ahead of Gary Woronchak, a former state representative.
 Dearborn, a city of over 100,000, has one of the largest Arab American populations in the nation.

 The AAPI Victory Fund, a Super PAC that mobilizes eligible Asian American and Pacific Islander voters and candidates, endorsed Pureval and Wu (They never heard back from Harrell’s campaign about a meeting).
-Varun Nikore, AAPI Victory Fund president, called Wu’s and Pureval’s wins “a new day in America at the local level.”Minneapolis votes to keep its police department
+Varun Nikore, AAPI Victory Fund president, called Wu’s and Pureval’s wins “a new day in America at the local level.”Greene County Sheriff hopeful voters pass sales tax levy for law enforcement upgrades

 “This is now a newfound path for AAPIs to engage in public service,” Nikore said.
 “I think it’s going to be a beacon for those who wanna run for local office.”